Plicit-org/Plicit/README.md

-# LeanTeX
+# MathTeX
-An attempt to make (La)TeX work together with LEAN
+An attempt to write an intuative theorem prover that works with (La)TeX.